hugo6/hammr/documentation/en/source/pages/getting-started/create-template.rst

 	* ``os``: defines the operating system you want to use (in this case Ubuntu 12.04 64bit); the profile type (minimal); and any specific packages to install (nginx)
 	* ``installation``: defines lower level installation parameters.
 In this example a disk size of 8GB

-Now lets create the template using hammr.
-First lets validate that the configuration file does not have any syntax errors or missing mandatory values, by using the command ``template validate`` and passing in our template file ``nginx-template.json``.
+Now create the template using hammr.
+First validate that the configuration file does not have any syntax errors or missing mandatory values, by using the command ``template validate`` and passing your template file ``nginx-template.yaml`` (or your .json file is you are using JSON).

 .. code-block:: shell

-	$ hammr template validate --file nginx-template.json
+	$ hammr template validate --file nginx-template.yaml
-	Validating the template file [/Users/james/nginx-template.json] ...
+	Validating the template file [/Users/james/nginx-template.yaml] ...
-	OK: Syntax of template file [/Users/james/nginx-template.json] is ok
+	OK: Syntax of template file [/Users/james/nginx-template.yaml] is ok

 Now run the command ``template create``.

 .. code-block:: shell

-	$ hammr template create --file nginx-template.json
+	$ hammr template create --file nginx-template.yaml
-	Validating the template file [/Users/james/nginx-template.json] ...
+	Validating the template file [/Users/james/nginx-template.yaml] ...
-	OK: Syntax of template file [/Users/james/nginx-template.json] is ok Creating template from temporary [/var/folders/f6/8kljm7cx3h7fvb26tq18kw4m0000gn/T/hammr-15888/archive.tar.gz] archive ...
+	OK: Syntax of template file [/Users/james/nginx-template.yaml] is ok Creating template from temporary [/var/folders/f6/8kljm7cx3h7fvb26tq18kw4m0000gn/T/hammr-15888/archive.tar.gz] archive ...
 	100%|#############################################################################|
 	OK: Template create: DONE